elastic/kibana/src/plugins/expressions/server/server.api.md

 // @public (undocumented)
 export type ExecutionContainer<Output = ExpressionValue> = StateContainer<ExecutionState<Output>, ExecutionPureTransitions<Output>>;

-// Warning: (ae-forgotten-export) The symbol "SerializableState" needs to be exported by the entry point index.d.ts
+// Warning: (ae-forgotten-export) The symbol "Serializable" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "ExecutionContext" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public